SherG/cool-iron/blog/generative-ai-for-business.md

 We liked 2 of the apps that will summarize PDFs.
 But <a href="https://claude.ai/" target="blank">Anthropic's Claude</a> does a stellar job at this and it's free.
 So why pay $20/month?

 Lastly we found a ChatGPT app that did an excellent job summarizing a video, then it proceeded to hallucinate repeatedly.
 A few weeks later we tried it again and got successive error messages.
-We wanted to like this app, but who has time for all the glitches?

 There are also apps that will create diagrams and charts.
 But why?
 The results are ugly and low-res.
 You can get better charts for free from Excel or Google Sheets or from any number of low-cost solutions like Canva.
 In addition, interactive data visualization tools, like Tableau, have been on the market for years.